Elinsrc/Client-Mod/README.md

 hud_jumpspeed_height - [1/0] adjusts the positio jumpspeed, defaut value is 0.

-cl_colored_jump - [1/0] activates cvar hud_jumpcolor "r g b" - draw custom jumpspeed color, default value is 0.
+cl_colored_jump - [1/0] activates cvar hud_jumpcolor "r g b" - draw custom jumpspeed color.

-cl_logchat - [1/0 ] records the entire chat log during the game, the log is stored next to the "valve" folder, defaut value is 0.
+cl_logchat - [1/0 ] records the entire chat log during the game, the log is stored next to the "valve" folder, defaut value is 1.

 In the future, the list of commands will be updated and a android port for the new engine will appear.